Knutsford Town Council: Powers and functions

 The Town Council derives the bulk of its powers from the Local Government Act 1972 and subsequent legislation.
 The Council adopted the General Power of Competence in 2013 giving it a greater range of powers in line with the Localism Act 2011.
 The Town Council is a Market Authority, operating an Indoor Market Hall and licensing other markets within its boundary, including a monthly Makers' Market of artisan and local producers.
 The Town Council operates public toilets, a cemetery and chapel, and Allotments and is seeking to take ownership of the Council Offices and certain open spaces from Cheshire East Council.
 The Town Council delivers a programme of community events and undertakes a range of initiatives to support the town centre.

 Town Mayor

 At its inception the newly formed Town Council resolved that the Chairman be styled Town Mayor.
 The Mayor is elected annually at the Annual Council Meeting in May.
 The incumbent is Cllr Mike Houghton who took office in May 2022.
 The Mayor acts a Leader/Chairman of the Town Council and also undertakes an important ambassadorial role, attending community events, opening shops and businesses and acting as a representative of the town in neighbouring areas.
 The Mayor also hosts a number of fundraising events throughout the year raising money for chosen charities.

 Elections

 2023 Election

 Elections are due to be held on 4 May 2023 for the four wards of the Town Council on the same day as elections to Cheshire East Council.
+These are the first elections following a community governance review which changes the town boundary and modifies the number of wards.
+Four wards were uncontested returning councillors unopposed, Cross Town ward is contested and a poll will be held on 4 May 2023.
+The election sees the end of a Conservative majority.